s809/noisecord/etc/noisecord.api.md

 import { CommandResponse as CommandResponse_2 } from './CommandResponse.js';
 import { ConditionalSimplifyDeep } from 'type-fest/source/conditional-simplify.js';
 import { ContextMenuCommandInteraction } from 'discord.js';
+import { DeeplyNestedObject as DeeplyNestedObject_2 } from '../util.js';
 import { Embed } from 'discord.js';
 import { Guild } from 'discord.js';
 import { GuildMember } from 'discord.js';